 The Bamford Community Project

-As we are still in lockdown in 2021, we have been looking for ways to continue the BCAC's work.
-We were approached by Live & Local, the Arts Council and local authority-funded rural touring scheme, which has provided great, subsidised drama to Bamford in the past (Backward Glance, Daily Bread and Eddie & the Goldtops).
+BCAC was approached in December 2020 by Live & Local, the Arts Council and local authority-funded rural touring scheme, which has provided great, subsidised drama to Bamford in the past (Backward Glance, Daily Bread and Eddie & the Goldtops).

-They offered to fund an online project that anyone can join in.
+They offered to fund a 12-week online project that anyone can join in.
 They commissioned Wes Finch and The Mechanicals Band to compile a video of music, words and images of our local area.

 By coincidence, Bamford has just been gifted a local nature reserve, Thornhill Carr, which lies on either side of the Thornhill Trail from Carr Lane towards Yorkshire Bridge.